MOZI-AI/moses-service/README.md

     Replace **_<options file>_** with a _.yaml_ file containing the moses and cross-validation **_<dataset file>_** with the path to file you want to run analysis on
     Inputs:
   - `options`: yaml file with MOSES algorithm and cross-validation  parameters.
 See [below](#options) for examples.
-  - `data`: csv file with observations in rows and binary features in columns. see [above](#data) for a discussion of prepairing specific experimental data types.
+  - `data`: csv file with observations in rows and binary features in columns.
+See the doc [here](https://habush.github.io/moses-service/users_guide/moses-service.html) for a discussion of prepairing specific experimental data types.

     ``$ python -m service.moses_service_client <options-file> <dataset-file>``